 McLagan, a part of Aon plc and an independent compensation consulting firm focused on the financial services sector, has been engaged by, and has reported directly to, the Compensation Committee periodically since 2011 while working on various compensation initiatives.
-In 2019 and early 2020, McLagan assisted the Compensation Committee in refreshing the market data for the custom Compensation Peer Group developed in 2017, and provided related data and reports in connection with, and reviews of, (i) executive officer and director compensation; (ii) annual and long-term incentive plans; and (iii) proxy statement disclosure.
-The results of these analyses were used to establish executive compensation for 2020.
-Later in 2020, McLagan assisted the Compensation Committee in developing a custom Compensation Peer Group and provided related data and reports in connection with, and reviews of, (i) executive officer compensation; (ii) annual and long-term incentive plans; and (iii) contribution practices and levels relating to our 401(k) Plan compared to the market.
-The results of these analyses were used to establish executive and director compensation for 2021.
+In 2020, McLagan assisted the Compensation Committee in updating the market data for the custom Compensation Peer Group originally developed in 2017 and refreshed in August 2019, and provided related data and reports in connection with, and reviews of, (i) executive officer and director compensation; (ii) annual and long-term incentive plans; and (iii) proxy statement disclosure.
+The results of these analyses were used to establish executive compensation for 2021.
+The Compensation Committee considered the independence of McLagan in light of SEC rules and NYSE listing standards.
+The Compensation Committee requested and received a report from McLagan addressing McLagan's independence and the independence of the senior advisors involved in the engagement.

-The Compensation Committee considered the independence of McLagan in light of SEC rules and NASDAQ listing standards.
-The Compensation Committee requested and received a report from McLagan addressing McLagan's independence and the independence of the senior advisors involved in the engagement which included (i) other services provided to us by McLagan; (ii) fees paid by us as a percentage of McLagan's total revenue; (iii) policies or procedures maintained by McLagan that are designed to prevent a conflict of interest; (iv) any business or personal relationships between the senior advisors and any member(s) of the Compensation Committee; (v) any Company stock owned by the senior advisors; and (vi) any business or personal relationships between our executive officers and the senior advisors.
 The Compensation Committee discussed these considerations and concluded that the work performed by McLagan and McLagan's senior advisors involved in the engagement did not raise any conflict of interest.